 The transition from ICE cars to BEVs will establish charging behaviour which is yet to be developed for the mass market.
 As more EVs are adopted in metropolitan, urban areas where people do not have a private garage, driveway or parking space, more public charging stations will be required.
 McKinsey predicts that in the EU, as EVs go mainstream, charging will likely shift towards public options and away from home over time, with the share of home charging declining from approximately 75% in 2020 to about 40% by 2030, while the share of fast charging is expected to increase from 6% in 2020 to 32% by 2030 (see figure 6).
 One factor driving the shift to public charging is the fact that more middle and lower-income households without home-charging options will also increasingly buy BEVs from 2020 onwards.
 Similarly, in more recent articles, Boston Consulting Group (BCG) and ChargeUp Europe predict a significant decrease in the share of private charging over the entire charging mix.
-Specifically, BCG expects private charging to decrease from 75% in 2020 to circa 55% in 2030, with fast charging increasing in popularity due to customers' preference for speed and ease of charge.
+Specifically, a BCG survey conducted in 2021 showed that EV owners are willing to pay a lot more to charge their vehicles at public fast-charging stations (see figure 7).
+BCG expects private charging to decrease from 75% in 2020 to circa 55% in 2030, with fast charging increasing in popularity due to customers' preference for speed and ease of charge.
 On the other hand, ChargeUp Europe report predicts fast charging increasing from 13% in 2020 to more than 30% by 2030.